Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Introduction

 As a model-order-reduction (MOR) tool for a \emph{parameterized} equation system~\cite{hesthaven2015certified, Quarteroni:218966, Benner_2017aa, Benner2017modelRedApprox, benner2015survey}, the RBM first constructs a subspace spanned by the equation's full (or high-fidelity) solution at a sample of parameter sets, called snapshots, during the so-called offline training stage.
 Afterward, the equation system is projected into the subspace to form a ROM, which can be used to emulate the solutions and the associated observables in the parameter space.
 The dimension of the subspace is typically low and scales mildly with the number of parameters~\cite{Duguet:2023wuh}.
 Consequently, the computing cost for running emulators at the online emulation stage is dramatically reduced compared to simply repeating high-fidelity calculations, e.g., when exploring the parameter space of the calculations.

 The basic principle of the RBM was recently rediscovered in nuclear theory as the eigenvector continuation method~\cite{Frame:2017fah}, where the focus was solving the eigenvalue problem.
-The RBM-based emulators have gained much attention and further development, including for nuclear-bound states~\cite{Sarkar:2020mad, Sarkar:2021fpz, Konig:2019adq, Demol:2019yjt, Ekstrom:2019lss, Demol:2020mzd, Yoshida:2021jbl, Anderson:2022jhq, Giuliani:2022yna, Yapa:2023xyf}, resonant states~\cite{Yapa:2023xyf, Yapa:2024bbg} and general continuum scattering states~\cite{Furnstahl:2020abp, Drischler:2021qoy, Melendez:2021lyq, Zhang:2021jmi, Bai:2021xok, Drischler:2022yfb, Melendez:2022kid, Drischler:2022ipa, Bai:2022hjg, Garcia:2023slj, Odell:2023cun}.
+The RBM-based emulators have gained much attention and further development, including for nuclear-bound states~\cite{Sarkar:2020mad, Sarkar:2021fpz, Konig:2019adq, Demol:2019yjt, Ekstrom:2019lss, Demol:2020mzd, Yoshida:2021jbl, Anderson:2022jhq, Giuliani:2022yna, Yapa:2023xyf,Liu:2024pqp}, resonant states~\cite{Yapa:2023xyf,Yapa:2024lya} and general continuum scattering states~\cite{Furnstahl:2020abp, Drischler:2021qoy, Melendez:2021lyq, Zhang:2021jmi, Bai:2021xok, Drischler:2022yfb, Melendez:2022kid, Drischler:2022ipa, Bai:2022hjg, Garcia:2023slj, Odell:2023cun}.

-One difference in our work's RBM aspect is emulating inhomogeneous linear equations with continuous spectra\footnote{Ref.~\cite{Melendez:2022kid} surveyed different ROMs, including for the inhomogeneous equations.
-However, the continuous spectrum aspect was not illuminated.}.
+One difference in my work's RBM aspect is emulating inhomogeneous linear equations with continuous spectra.
 In contrast, most previous quantum physics-related studies have considered emulating a specific eigenstate of a Hamiltonian operator, either a bound, resonance, or scattering state at a real energy $E$.
+Note that Ref.~\cite{Melendez:2022kid} surveyed different ROMs, including for the inhomogeneous equations.
+However, the continuous spectrum aspect was not illuminated.
 More significantly, this is the first time to consider the complex $E$ plane as part of the parameter space, in addition to the other model input parameters, such as $\vectheta$ in Eqs.~\eqref{eq:inhomeeqn_1} and~\eqref{eq:inhomeeqn_2}.
-Our RBM formalism is discussed in detail in Sec.~\ref{sec:interiorview}.
+My RBM formalism is discussed in detail in Sec.~\ref{sec:interiorview}.